1.1 States and Observables#

 Suggested Approach:

-• Analysis: Discuss noise robustness, why the protocol succeeds despite measurement incompatibility, and connection to the Bloch sphere geometry.
+• Discuss noise robustness and connection to Bloch sphere geometry

-Expected Deliverable: Research report (6-8 pages) including: literature review of shadow tomography, detailed protocol description, numerical results on 1-2 qubit systems, comparison with alternative tomography methods, and discussion of applicability to near-term devices.
+Expected Deliverable: Research report (6–8 pages) including literature review, protocol description, numerical results on 1–2 qubit systems, comparison with alternative methods, and near-term applicability discussion.